Charm mesons in magnetized nuclear matter -- effects of (inverse) magnetic catalysis: In-medium masses of charmonium and open charm mesons

 with

-Where, $m_c$, the charm quark mass is taken to be 1.95 GeV \cite{am98}, $m_\psi$ is the vacuum mass of the given charmonium state, and $\epsilon = 2m_c - m_\psi$ is the binding energy; $\psi(\Vec{k})$ is the wave function of the charmonium state in momentum space.
-The Gaussian form of the wave functions in coordinate space are given in \cite{am81, am98, Friman}.
+Here $m_c$ is the charm quark mass of 1.95 GeV \cite{charmonium_mag}. $m_\Psi$ is the vacuum mass of $\Psi(3770)$, $\epsilon = 2m_c - m_\Psi$ is its binding energy.
+The bound state wave function of $\Psi(3770)$ is obtained using the harmonic oscillator potential model to calculate the mass shifts.
+The partial decay widths of $\Psi(3770) \rightarrow D\bar{D}$ are calculated in the $^3P_0$ model \cite{Friman, amarvepja}.
+In the harmonic potential, the wave function of $\Psi(1D)$ state is given for $N=1$ and $l=2$, as \cite{Friman}